 "On top of this, the BW student community has been supporting me through my pop-ups [hosted in the Strosacker Union] and website drops since I started to ramp things up with my business around junior year.
 It's wild to think how far it's all come."

-When Mowery launches the storefront business on Saturday, September 20, from 11 a.m. to 7 p.m., shoppers will find "tons of vintage pieces from the '70s to the early '00s" and a pop-up station with fresh-cut flowers, build-your-own bouquets and more from another "amazing BW LaunchNET venture," Dahlia Gypsy Farms.
+When Mowery launched the storefront business on Saturday, September 20, the store was packed with shoppers combing through racks filled with "tons of vintage pieces from the '70s to the early '00s" and Mowery promises to be regularly restocking and "constantly evolving."

 To find out more about The Thrifting Tree, "a vintage clothing business dedicated to sustainability, self-expression and the fight against fast fashion waste," visit The Thrifting Tree online.